Bands and Ensembles

 Video clip of Hot Feat playing music at one of the Friday Night dances at Glen Echo, courtesy of Kevin Mabon, Julia Fischer, and YouTube.
 Totally rough and unedited.return to top

-Video clip of Green Light Karma at one of the Friday Night dances at Glen Echo, courtesy of Kevin Mabon and YouTube.
-Totally rough and unedited.
+Video clips of Green Light Karma at the Friday Night Dances at Glen Echo, courtesy of Kevin Mabon and YouTube.
+Rough and unedited.

 return to top